jagger-harris/c-reservoir/docs/CONTRIBUTING.md

-# C-Reservoir - Contributing Guidelines
+# Reservoir C Library - Contributing Guidelines
 Here are the contributing guidelines for our project.
 We love contributions, whether it is:
 * Reporting a bug
 * Discussing the current state of the code